 For these individuals, the prospect of rehab can be daunting because they think it means a return of their pain.
 But recovery doesn’t have to be synonymous with pain.
 There are pain management methods that don’t involve the use of prescription painkillers.
 There are options for pain management in addiction recovery.

 Every year, people visit their doctors with hope of finding relief for their back pain, chronic migraines. and diseases like fibromyalgia.
 An estimated 3-5 percent of people who are medicated with opioids later develop problems with addiction, according to the Primary Care Companion to the Journal of Clinical Psychiatry.
 Few of these people could have ever imagined they’d end up dependent on the pills and patches their doctor prescribed.
 Many believe that if a doctor prescribes the medication, it can’t be that harmful.

 Opioid abuse poses serious risks to one’s health, including respiratory depression and coma.
 Consumer Reports notes almost 17,000 people die from an overdose on these drugs every year.
-Sadly, many of them started using these drugs merely in effort to find relief from pain.
-Among addicts who are in methadone and buprenorphine treatment programs for an opioid addiction, 34-40 percent have complains of persistent pain, according to the Partnership for Drug-Free Kids.
+Sadly, many of them started using these drugs merely in an effort to find relief from pain.
+Among addicts who are in methadone and buprenorphine treatment programs for opioid addiction, 34-40% have complaints of persistent pain, according to the Partnership for Drug-Free Kids.

 Muscle relaxers and more

 Some types of pain can be treated efficiently with muscle relaxants.
 These drugs work by calming nerve impulses that cause muscles to twitch and become tense.
 The potential for abuse is high since addicts are partial to the relaxing and sedating effects these drugs induce.